-- Crash reduction studies in Auckland City, Waitakere and Franklin. - Investigation and route protection for the CBD rail tunnel - Investigation and route protection for a rail Rapid Transit link to the Airport - Designation of Constellation to Albany busway extension. - Bayswater ferry terminal - Albany Highway Corridor upgrade. - CBD Waterfront access.
+- Crash reduction studies in Auckland City, Waitakere and Franklin. - Investigation and route protection for the CBD rail tunnel - Investigation and route protection for a rail Rapid Transit link to the Airport - Investigation and route protection of the Panmure-Botany QTN or RTN route - Investigation of rail to the North Shore - Development of a new rail station at Parnell - The removal of rail level crossings - Upgrade to Dominion Road, including bus priorities - - Bayswater ferry terminal - Albany Highway Corridor upgrade. - CBD Waterfront access.